bareos/bareos/docs/manuals/source/TasksAndConcepts/TransportEncryption.rst

 Conclusion
 ~~~~~~~~~~

 You are now able to configure TLS Protocol and cipher list to match your needs.
-Once this is in place we highly recommend to compare with real jobs the gain or lost of performance.
+Once this is in place we highly recommend comparing with real jobs the gain or loss of performance.

 .. note::